watem-sedem/watem-sedem/docs/output.rst

 **********************

 Tab seperated table.
 Every row contains the id of a river segment and the total amount of sediment (kg) entering the segment.
-This table is only generated when `Output per VHA river segment = 1`.
+This table is only generated when :ref:`Output per VHA river segment = 1 <outputVHA>`.

 .. _cumsedvhatxt:

 Cumulative sediment VHA.txt
 ***************************

-This table is only generated when `Output per VHA river segment = 1`.
+This table is only generated when :ref:`Output per VHA river segment = 1 <outputVHA>`.

 .. _claycontentesedtxt:

 Clay content sediment.txt
 *************************

 Tab seperated table with the mean clay content (%) at every outlet.
-This table is only generated when `estimate clay content = 1`.
+This table is only generated when :ref:`estimate clay content = 1 <estimclay>`.

 .. _cumulativerst:

 cumulative.rst
 **************

+TO DO

 sewer_in.rst
 ************

 Raster with the amount of sediment (kg) that is trapped in every sewer pixel.
-This raster is only generated when `Include sewers = 1`.
+This raster is only generated when :ref:`Include sewers = 1 <inlcudesewers>`.

 .. _sediexportrst:

 SediExport_kg.rst
 *****************

 Raster with for every river cell the calculated amounts of sedimentinput (kg).
-This raster is only written if `write sediment export = 1`.
+This raster is only written if :ref:`write sediment export = 1 <writesedexport>`.

 .. _sedioutrst: